ilos-vigil/scl-2020-product-detection/README.md

 # Shopee Code League 2020 - Product Detection

-This is source code for 4th place (Private LB: 0.84923) of [[Student] Shopee Code League 2020 - Product Detection](https://www.kaggle.com/c/shopee-product-detection-student).
+This is source code/solution for 4th place (top 1%) in Private LB with score 0.84923 of [[Student] Shopee Code League 2020 - Product Detection](https://www.kaggle.com/c/shopee-product-detection-student).
 Check [Overview Archive](https://archive.is/EqTMR) and [Leaderboard Archive](https://archive.is/wrXZa) if Kaggle is down or the link is invalid.

 ## Disclaimer